wazuh/wazuh-documentation/source/pci-dss/log-analysis.rst

       "location": "/var/log/secure"
     }

-Kibana displays information in an organized way, allowing filtering by different type of alert fields, including compliance controls.
-We have also developed some specific dashboards to display the PCI DSS related alerts.
+Kibana displays information in an organized way, allowing filtering by different types of alert fields, including compliance controls.
+We have also developed a couple of PCI DSS dashboards for convenient viewing of relevant alerts.

 .. thumbnail:: ../images/pci/log_analysis_1.png
     :title: Alert visualization at Kibana discover